15 Different Types of Rakes for Domestic Use

 The most common type of rake, the one that most people will think of when hearing the word rake, is the classic leaf rake, often referred to as a lawn rake.

-Leaf rakes are designed to deal with leaf build up without causing damage to the ground or soil.
+Leaf rakes are designed to deal with leaf build-up without causing damage to the ground or soil.

 2. Lawn Rake

-Have a look at my guide with tips on how to rake leaves the easiest, quickest and most efficient way.
+Take a look at my guide with tips on how to rake leaves the easiest, quickest and most efficient way.

 3. Bow Rake